hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Crossness Pumping Station](https://crossness.org.uk/) steaming days - an unmissable opportunity to visit [Cathedral of Sewage from Victorian era](https://livinglondonhistory.com/crossness-londons-amazing-cathedral-of-sewage/).
 [Abbey Mills Pumping station](https://www.e7-nowandthen.org/2016/10/a-nod-at-our-neighbours-abbey-mills.html) is similar, but rarely possible to visit.
 * [Greenwich Peninsula's Art Trail](https://www.greenwichpeninsula.co.uk/whats-here/art-trail).
 * Greenwich Foot Tunnel is an exciting way to cross the Thames river on foot.
+* New Cross area: 7oZ Coffee is greaat.
+[Goldsmiths Centre for Contemporary Art](https://goldsmithscca.art/exhibitions/) (free).
+Former Deptford Town Hall building (now part of Goldsmiths University) is beautiful.
+If you are here for [Goldsmiths University of London Degree Show](https://www.gold.ac.uk/art/degree-shows/), don't miss the exhibitions in the former bath house and the former church.

 **Food:**
 * Coffee: 15grams Coffee House.